KRFOSS/kali-docs/tools/kaboxer/index.md

 ---

 ## Kaboxer

 Kaboxer is a framework to manage applications in containers on Kali Linux (and other Debian-based) systems.
 It allows shipping applications that are hard to package properly or that need to run in isolation from the rest of the system.

 The framework has two parts; the ``kaboxer`` tool is the main UI for starting, stopping, creating and managing containers and the relevant images.
 There's also ``dh_kaboxer``, a helper that can be used in source packages and that partially automates the process of creating a package for an app that uses Kaboxer.

+The idea of Kaboxer is to prepare ready-to-run application images, and then to run these images.
+This means that the images can be distributed on their own, independently of their build process.
+We'll describe how to build the images below; running the image is handled by Kaboxer itself: it can either fetch the image from a Docker registry or import it from a tarball, depending on the image's configuration.
+The whole process can be integrated within a CI setup.
+For instance, it's possible to have Gitlab CI build the image and store it in its registry; since the Kaboxer configuration file (``kaboxer.yaml``, see below) contains the path of the image in the registry, the package can contain the metadata of the image only, and the image itself is fetched from the registry at package installation time or when the app is first run.
+The ``kaboxer`` source package includes a sample Gitlab CI configuration file documenting this workflow.

 ## Packaging a simple application with Kaboxer